signalfx/enhanced-rds-monitoring/README.md

 #### If you are upgrading from version 0.1.0 (Python 2.7) to version 0.2.0 (Python 3.x)
 If you are upgrading to version 0.2.0, ensure that the AWS Lambda handler is set to `enhanced_rds.lambda_script.lambda_handler`.

-#### Encrypting your SignalFx access token
+#### Encrypting your Splunk Observability Cloud access token
-The Lambda function uses your SignalFx access token to send metrics to SignalFx, as an environment variable to the function.
+The Lambda function uses your Splunk Observability Cloud [access token](https://docs.splunk.com/Observability/admin/authentication-tokens/org-tokens.html#manage-access-tokens) to send metrics to Splunk, as an environment variable to the function.
 While Lambda encrypts all environment variables at rest and decrypts them upon invocation, AWS recommends that all sensitive information such as access tokens be encrypted using a KMS key before function deployment, and decrypted at runtime within the code.

 Both Serverless Application Repository and build from source deployment procedures below include instructions for using either an encrypted or non-encrypted access token.